 Anybody can publish an app into the App Store and see it fall into oblivion.
-This post lists all the best practices that will ensure a solid start for your app, making it better than competitors offer and that it reaches the target audience.
+This post lists all the best practices that will provide a solid start for your app, ensure that it reaches the target audience, and beats competitors

-You can’t underestimate the importance of building a user-friendly and intuitive app, but moreover it has to be unique and promoted with good strategy plan so that it won’t be obscured with millions of apps out there in different app stores.
+You can’t underestimate the importance of building a user-friendly and intuitive app, as well as promoting it with a good strategy plan and making it unique enough to stand out from the millions of other apps in different stores.

-There are a few basic steps that you should undergo before launch and after launch no matter what in order for your app to be successful.
+There are a few basic steps that you should take, before and after launch, in order for your app to reach success.

 - Research competitors’ apps